Current Policy

 - Line managers as first point of contact.

-- HR Business Partners to initially direct staff and managers to the appropriate process and sources of support.
+- People & Culture team to initially direct staff and managers to the appropriate process and sources of support.

 - The Employee Assistance Programme